zimmertr/Kubernetes-Manifests/Personal-Website-With-JS-Terminal-Emulator/README.md

     3) Execute the playbook: `ansible-playbook provision.yml`.

 **Deletion:**
-    1) You roll back this deployment with the `delete.yml` playbook: `ansible-playbook delete.yml`.
+    1) You can roll back this deployment with the `delete.yml` playbook: `ansible-playbook delete.yml`.